 Sign in with your Apple ID – In some cases, you need to sign in with your Apple ID to activate your iPhone.
 This is because later versions of iOS include a feature called Activation Lock, and it protects your device from being restored and used by someone else in the chance that it’s stolen.

 Make sure Apple’s activation server is online – As we said earlier, sometimes Apple’s servers get slammed and it can cause high volumes of activation traffic that the servers just can’t handle.
 In these cases, activation may be slow or non-existent.
 You can check Apple’s System Status page to see if the activation server is down, and if it is, try again later.

 Connect to a Wi-Fi network – In some cases, the cellular signal may not be strong enough to activate the iPhone.
 Since you need an internet connection to reach Apple’s activation servers, you may need to connect to a Wi-Fi network, which should be more reliable.

-Connect your iPhone to iTunes – If no Wi-Fi networks are around, and you don’t have cellular service, connect to iTunes on a trusted computer and activate your iPhone that way. iTunes has an activation mechanism built into it that can reach Apple’s activation servers directly with an internet connection.
+Connect your iPhone to Mac or iTunes – If no Wi-Fi networks are around, and you don’t have cellular service, connect to Mac or iTunes on a trusted computer and activate your iPhone that way.
+You can then reach Apple’s activation servers directly with an internet connection.

-Make sure iTunes is up to date – If you are using iTunes to activate your iPhone, and it’s not working, ensure you have the latest version installed.
-Having an outdated version of iTunes could prevent you from activating your iPhone, as some versions of iTunes don’t support the latest iOS devices on the market.
+Make sure macOS or iTunes is up to date – If you are using your computer to activate your iPhone, and it’s not working, ensure you have the latest version installed.
+Having an outdated version of macOS or iTunes could prevent you from activating your iPhone.

 Restart the iPhone – Sometimes the problem is a fluke with iOS itself, and restarting your iPhone and starting over can resolve the problem.